How to Install and Compile wgrib2 on Mac OS – Apple Silicon M1-M3 – Clean Install Version

 To change it back to bash, go to System Settings>>User & Groups.
 Right-Click or option-Click on your username and change the setting to bin/bash.

-Introduction to wgrib2 utility – About wgrib2
+Tutorial Start: Introduction to the wgrib2 utility – Installing wgrib2

 To work efficiently with very large weather GRIB2 data files, the wgrib2 utility was developed by a team of several NOAA data scientists, led by Wesley Ebisuzaki.
 It is an essential command line-based C and fortran-based program used to index and manipulate weather data grib2 files.